Max32x/LBC-Analyzer/README.md

 ## Project status
-The project is still in developpment;
+The developpment of the project is over;